Self-Storage vs. PODS: Which One Actually Makes Sense?

 Question 01Can I use a PODS container for long-term storage?

-Technically yes, but it’s expensive.
+Technically yes, but it is expensive.
 Most PODS contracts favor shorter-term rentals.
 For anything longer than three months, traditional self-storage is substantially cheaper.

 Question 02Do I need climate control with PODS or with a storage unit?